 PRTG Manual: Monitoring via WMI

-Windows Management Instrumentation (WMI) is Microsoft's base technology for monitoring and managing Windows based systems.
-PRTG uses this technology to access data of various Windows configuration parameters and status values.
-However, sensors using the WMI protocol generally have a high impact on the system performance.
-In addition to strict WMI sensors, there are sensors which use another approach to monitor Windows systems with less influence on the system performance.
+You can monitor Windows systems via Windows Management Instrumentation (WMI) and Windows performance counters.
+WMI is the Microsoft base technology for monitoring and managing Windows-based systems.
+PRTG uses it to access data of various Windows configuration parameters and status values.
+Note that sensors that use the WMI protocol generally have a high impact on system performance.
+In addition to strict WMI sensors, there are sensors that can use performance counters to monitor Windows systems.

-WMI allows accessing data of many Windows configuration parameters, as well as current system status values.
+WMI allows access to the data of many Windows configuration parameters, as well as system status values.
 Access can be local or remote via a network connection.
-WMI is based on COM and DCOM and is integrated in Windows 2000, XP, 2003, Vista, 2008, Windows 7, and Windows 8 (add-ons are available for Windows 9x and NT4).
-PRTG officially supports WMI for Windows Vista or later.
+WMI is based on COM and DCOM and is integrated in Windows versions as of Windows Server 2000.
+PRTG officially supports WMI as of Windows 7.

-In order to monitor remote machines, PRTG's WMI sensor needs Active Directory account credentials to have access to the WMI interface.
-You can enter these credentials in PRTG for the parent device or group, or in the Root group.
-The sensor will then inherit these settings.
+To monitor remote machines, WMI sensors need Active Directory account credentials to have access to the WMI interface.
+You can enter these credentials in the settings of the parent device or group, or in the root group.
+The sensor then inherits these settings.

-For an overview and details about all WMI sensors, please see the List of Available Sensor Types section.
+For an overview and details about all WMI sensors, see section List of Available Sensor Types.

-You should be aware that performance of WMI based monitoring is drastically limited when the monitoring station or the monitored client runs on Windows Vista or Windows Server 2008 (R1).
-When it comes to network monitoring via WMI, Windows Server 2008 R2 is many times faster than Windows Server 2008 (R1) or Vista.
+You should be aware that the performance of WMI-based monitoring is drastically limited when the monitoring station or the monitored client runs on Windows Server 2008 (R1).
+When it comes to network monitoring via WMI, Windows Server 2008 R2 is many times faster than Windows Server 2008 (R1).

-Note: These are not limitations of PRTG, but arise from the WMI functionality built into the Windows operating systems mentioned.
+These are not limitations of PRTG.
+They arise from the WMI functionality built into the Windows operating systems mentioned.

 The results of our tests are:

-- On Windows Server 2008 R2 or Windows 7 you can run about 10,000 WMI sensors with one minute interval under optimal conditions (such as running the core and the target systems exclusively under Windows Server 2008 R2 and being located within the same LAN segment).
-Actual performance can be significantly less depending on network topology and WMI health of the target systems - we have seen configurations that could not go beyond 500 sensors (and even less).
+▪As of Windows Server 2008 R2 or Windows 7, you can run most WMI sensors if you provide optimal conditions, such as running the PRTG core server system and the target systems exclusively under Windows Server 2008 R2 and being located within the same LAN segment.
+Actual performance can be significantly lower depending on the network topology and the WMI health of the target systems.
+We have seen configurations that could not go beyond 500 sensors (and even less).

-- The more Windows Vista/Windows 2008/Windows 7 client systems you have in your network, the more WMI monitoring performance will be affected.
+▪The more Windows 2008/Windows 7 client systems you have in your network, the more the WMI monitoring performance is affected.

-- Do not use Windows Vista or Windows 2008 R1 as monitoring stations for WMI-based network monitoring.
+▪Do not use Windows 2008 (R1) as monitoring stations for WMI-based network monitoring.

-- If possible use Windows Server 2008 R2 for WMI based network monitoring (or Windows 7).
+▪Use at least Windows Server 2008 R2 for WMI-based network monitoring instead.

-- If you cannot run PRTG on Windows Server 2008 R2, consider setting up a remote probe for the WMI monitoring.
-(You still get far better WMI monitoring performance with a remote probe on a virtual machine running Windows Server 2008 R2 than on any bare metal system running Windows Vista/Windows 2008.)
+▪Consider setting up remote probes for the WMI monitoring.
+You still get far better WMI monitoring performance with a remote probe on a virtual machine (VM) running Windows Server 2008 R2 than on any physical system running Windows 2008.

-- Consider switching to SNMP-based monitoring for large networks.
-Using SNMP you can easily monitor 10 times as many nodes as with WMI (on the same hardware).
+▪Consider switching to SNMP-based monitoring for large networks.
+Using SNMP, you can monitor 10 times as many objects than with WMI on the same hardware.

-Knowledge Base: Which WQL queries are used by PRTG's WMI sensors?
+Which WQL queries are used by the PRTG WMI sensors?